-The Southwest Florida Archaeology and Ethnography Program is interdisciplinary, and makes use of documentary, archaeological, and environmental data in reaching an understanding of cultural practice and changes before, during, and after European contact.
-Research in southwest Florida and surrounding regions addresses and informs issues of specific interest to scholars.
+The South Florida Archaeology and Ethnography Program is interdisciplinary, and makes use of documentary, archaeological, and environmental data in reaching an understanding of cultural practice and changes before, during, and after European contact.
+Research in south Florida and surrounding regions addresses and informs issues of specific interest to scholars.

 - The emergence of social and political complexity

 - The nature of cultural genesis in the multi-ethnic, post-1492 New World

 The research conducted in the program also offers information of interest to a broad spectrum of the American public and international communities, and is thus ideally suited to museum exhibitions and public education.